 24 October 2019

-After many twists, the Spanish justice has indeed authorized the exhumation of the body of the dictator Franco.
-Promised by Socialist Prime Minister Pedro Sanchez, it took place at the end of this morning.
+After many twists, Spanish courts have authorized the exhumation of the body of the dictator Franco.
+Promised by Socialist Prime Minister Pedro Sanchez, it took place in the late morning.

-The embalmed remains of the dictator came out of the imposing basilica carved in the rock of the mausoleum.
-The coffin was worn by eight members of his family including his great-grandson Louis de Bourbon, a distant cousin of the Spanish king Felipe VI and considered by the Legitimists (French royalists) as the pretender to the throne of France.
+The embalmed remains of the dictator left the imposing basilica carved in the rock of the mausoleum.
+The coffin was carried by eight members of Franco’s family including his great-grandson Louis de Bourbon, a distant cousin of the Spanish king Felipe VI and considered by the Legitimists (French royalists) as the claimant to the throne of France.